howtographql/howtographql/content/backend/graphql-go/2-queries.md

 	return links, nil
 }
 ```
-now run the server with `go run server/server.go` and send this query in graphiql:
+now run the server with `go run server/server.go` and send this query in Graphiql:
 ```
 query {
 	links{